 10. Collaborate with Artists

 Consider working directly with artists to commission pieces.
-This can result in unique artworks that perfectly align with the hotel’s ethos and aesthetic.
+This can result in unique artworks that perfectly align with the hotel or resort’s ethos and aesthetic.

 Curating art for hotels and resorts is a thoughtful process that requires a balance between aesthetics, functionality, and narrative storytelling.
-By following this guide and considering each aspect carefully, you can create an environment that not only impresses but also etches lasting memories in the minds of guests.
+By following this guide and considering each of these stated principles carefully, you should be able to create an environment that not only impresses but also etches lasting memories in the minds of guests.